kartikey-mob/kartikey-mob/README.md

 # Kartikey Vyas

-### Business Analyst · Digital Builder · MadOverBuildings
+### Domain knowledge · Digital execution · MadOverBuildings

 *Bridging the gap between construction operations and modern technology —* *one thoughtful tool at a time.*